The biannual Arizona Bicycle Classic is held in April and October during optimum weather, in order to serve up a great road cycling adventure.

 All three routes pass through historic Tonto Basin, a site of the infamous Pleasant Valley Range War of the 1800's, and the subject of Tonto Basin, a 1921 Western novel by Zane Grey.

-Riders who sign up for either of the longer rides get to see the crystal waters of Roosevelt Lake and ride over the iconic blue bridge.
+Riders who sign up for either of the longer rides get to see the beautiful crystal waters of Roosevelt Lake and ride over the iconic blue bridge.
 Here the road winds under steep cactus-studded cliffs, with the sparkling lake stretching out below.

 At 1080 feet long, this beautiful engineering marvel is the longest two-lane, single-span, steel arch bridge in North America.
 You'll definitely want a photo of you and your buddies riding across this unique structure.